allioli/paella/webtester/bdd-web-selenium/README.md

 ### Page Object model
 We want to separate Web Page element locators, interaction, info retrieval and navigation from the test validation logic.
 This separation of concerns will reduce test maintenance efforts and avoid code duplication.

-Each Page Object in this project implements interface *IBasePage*, which is the basic behaviour expected in order to
+Each Page Object in this project implements interface `IBasePage.java`, which is the basic behaviour expected in order to
 1. Check that the user is seeing the expected Page (mandatory)
 2. Wait for all elements in Page default state are loaded (optional)

+This is the behaviour needed by Generic Step Definitions, which leverage a simple `MyPageFactory.java` to obtain objects that implement IBasePage interface.

 Other methods specific to each Page Object are also available to support interaction, info retrieval and navigation requirements from the logic in Step Definitions.